ariel1arus/VibeAnalyst/README.md

 # VibeAnalyst
 an ai driven  powerfull cyber security analyst

+!!!!
+REQUIRES AN API KEY TO BE EXPORTED ON THE SYSTEM AS ENVIRONMENT VARIABLE !!!!!
 # 🛡️ Security Audit & Dashboard Toolkit

 A two-part toolkit for **collecting system & log data**, analyzing it with **AI models (OpenAI or Google Gemini)**, and turning the results into a **beautiful interactive dashboard**.